karel-brinda/rnftools/docs/tutorial/00_installation.rst

 Installation using Bioconda (recommended)
 -----------------------------------------

-The easiest and safiest approach of RNFtools installation is to create a separate Bioconda_ environment.
+The easiest and safest approach of RNFtools installation is to create a separate Bioconda_ environment.

 .. code-block:: bash